 Chieveley Motorway Services Area

-There is a Hilton Hotel opposite the services, but it's not part of the Moto site.
+There is a DoubleTree by Hilton hotel opposite the services, but it's not part of the Moto site.
 To avoid confusion, both the Hilton Hotel and Moto's on-site Travelodge are signed as tourist attractions, and when they're in the same direction the legend "hotels" is used.

 Like most M4 services, Chieveley was discussed on Gavin and Stacey, where Smithy says of it "Chieveley's the best, it's insane".

-In 2010 the AA pointed out that the fuel at Chieveley cost 7p more than a local garage 1 mile away.
+In 2010 the AA pointed out that the fuel at Chieveley cost 7p more than a local garage one mile away.
 Moto blamed BP for the prices, while BP blamed Moto.